About Alpine Driving School, Inc.

-Our school is conveniently located across the street from Southfield High School at 24768 Lahser Road, Suite 300 at 10 Mile Road in the Perfect Smile Dental Office Annex.
+Our school is conveniently located across the street from Southfield High School tennis court at 24768 Lahser Road, Suite 300 south of 10 Mile Road.

 We don't use a driving range to teach our students.
 Students learn best when they get on-the-road driving time.
 Our training prepares them for real world traffic in an organized method, building up to major highways.

-Alpine Driving School has competitive prices and occasionally will offer specials to their students.
-Our classroom hours are convenient for working parents (3:45-5:45 p.m. and 6:00-8:00 p.m. at the Southfield location).
-We are also members of the Michigan Driver & Traffic Safety Education Association (MDTSEA).
+Our classroom hours are (3:45-5:45 p.m.).
+We are members of the Michigan Driver & Traffic Safety Education Association (MDTSEA).
 We constantly update our programs materials to keep our teaching fresh and exciting.

 In order for your teen to be eligible for Driver Education, he or she must be a minimum age of 14 years and 8 months to register and be ready to complete 24 hours of classroom, 6 hours behind the wheel and 4 hours observation time.
 The written exam consists of 80 multiple choice questions which each student must pass with a 70% or better.

 Upon completion of Segment I, the student will receive a certificate to obtain a Level I License from the Secretary of State.
 The Level I License requires that they complete 50 hours of supervised driving with a parent or designated licensed adult 21 years or older.
-Students must drive a minimum of 90 days between completion of Segment I and enrollment in Segment II while completing 30 hours of the required 50 behind the wheel.
+Students must drive a minimum of 90 days between receiving there learners permit (level I drivers license) and enrollment into Segment II.
+During the 90 day period they must complete a minimum of 30 hours of the required 50 hours of the behind the wheel driving.